 What Do Emojis Mean on Snapchat’s Chat Screen

-🔥 Fire (Snap Each Other Every Day) – This is called a ‘snap streak’ and means that you both snap each other every day and have built up a streak of it.
+- 🔥 Fire (Snap Each Other Every Day) – This is called a ‘snap streak’ and means that you both snap at each other every day and have built up a streak of it.

-❤️ Red Heart (Best Friend 2 Weeks) – You’ve been the ‘best friend’ of your friend for two weeks straight, and they have with you too.
+- ❤️ Red Heart (Best Friend 2 Weeks) – You’ve been your friend’s ‘best friend’ for two weeks straight, and they have been with you too.

-😏 Smirk (One-Sided Snaps) – Your friend snaps at you a lot, but you don’t snap them back.
+- 😏 Smirk (One-Sided Snaps) – Your friend snaps at you a lot, but you don’t snap back.